About CPT Palestine

 - Advocating for the reduction of foreign support for the occupation, through increasing awareness of the occupationâ€™s realities and through support of the boycott, divestment, and sanction (BDS) movement

 Stay Updated on Our Work

 Tourists who visit Hebron are likely to get more than they bargained for if they walk through the Old City on Saturday afternoon.
 Shoppers choosing between embroidered dresses and brightly colored kaffiyas will be surprised by dozens of soldiers, dressed for war and pointing their weapons at visitors and shopkeepers.
 Travelers who were hoping to purchase a falafel on their way to visit the tomb of Abraham and the historic Ibrahimi Mosque will find their way blocked as Israeli police and soldiers spread through the square at Bab al Baladiya and fill the narrow walled roads of the old city shopping district.
 Saturday afternoons and on religious holidays, the Settler Tour gives visitors an unexpected chance to see the occupation of the historic old city of Hebron through new eyes.

-CPT is involved in a campaign to save Masafer Yatta from being anexed by Israel.
-Masafer Yatta refers to an area of the South Hebron Hills in the West Bank which is home to 1800 people living in 12 villages.
-8 of those villages (approximately 1000 people) face eviction by the Israeli government.
+CPT is involved in a campaign to save Masafer Yatta from being annexed by Israel.
+Masafer Yatta refers to an area of the South Hebron Hills in the West Bank which is home to 1800 people living in twelve villages.
+Eight of those villages (approximately 1000 people) face eviction by the Israeli government.
 Israel wants to use the area for military training and refers to the area as 'Firing Zone 918'.
-A temporary court injunction is all that is preventing the demolition of these villages.
 For more information on the Firing Zone project, or for information about how to get involved got to our page: Stand with Masafer Yatta

 'Al-Rajabi Building' Project